CafeValidator/nodemonitor/README.md

 ## Interested in helping out?

-If you are a zabbix expert (or more power user), we would love to have a working configuration that would monitor the sample topology above.
+If you are a zabbix expert (or power user), we would love to have a working configuration that would monitor the sample topology above.
 Here's how to help:
 * Manually create a working configuration that would monitor the sample topology above.
 * Create a backup of the configuration and send it in with a pull request.
 * We will give credit to you and others can enjoy your configuration.
+* Note the backup / restore capability will be added soon.